mcjazzyfunky/archived-php-logging/README.md

-Remark: A class "MDA" will follow later versions of "php-logging" to handle "mapped diagnostic context" to provide a possibility to more ore less implicitly add additional information to the log entries (for example session ids and user login names etc).
+Remark: A class "MDA" will follow later versions of "php-logging" to handle "mapped diagnostic context" to provide a possibility to more ore less implicitly add additional information to the log entries (for example session IDs and user login names etc).

-To activate a file logger you have to add the following lines (the placeholder {date} will be replaced automatically with the current date in ISO format
+To activate a file logger you have to add the following lines (the placeholder {date} will be replaced automatically with the current date in ISO format - e.g. 2016-05-18):
-- e.g. 2016-05):

 ```php
 $logFile = __DIR__ . '/path/to/log/folder/app-{date}.log';